-IRMAA MAGI calculation is vital but frequently glossed over.
-MAGI, however, is used twice by the IRS when trying to help you afford health care.
+MAGI is used twice by the IRS to help you afford health care.

-If you plan on retiring before Medicare, health care insurance is a considerable concern.
-Many folks will try to get Premium ACA Tax Credits to lower their health insurance bill.
+Before Medicare, healthcare insurance is a considerable concern.
+Premium ACA Tax Credits can lower your health insurance bill.
 To get these credits, you need to understand MAGI.

 Or, if you are on Medicare and don’t want to pay surcharges (which are hidden taxes), you want to avoid IRMAA.
 You need to understand MAGI!

 Let’s learn how to calculate MAGI for IRMAA and ACA Credits!

 Cliff Penalty Warning!

-Both of these, Premium ACA Tax Credits and IRMAA, are cliffs penalties.
+Both Premium ACA Tax Credits and IRMAA are cliffs penalties.

-One dollar over the cliff, and you have to pay IRMAA surcharges for an entire year.
-Similarly, misestimate your MAGI by one dollar with Premium ACA Tax Credits, and you owe the IRS all of the credits you received last year!
-This can easily double healthcare expenses.
+A single dollar over the cliff, and you have to pay IRMAA surcharges for an entire year.
+Similarly, misestimate your MAGI by one dollar with Premium ACA Tax Credits, and you owe the IRS.

 Understanding MAGI and the Cliff

 With the ACA, the IRS pays Premium Tax Credits to your insurance company every month to lower the cost of your insurance.
 You must estimate this year’s MAGI to get credits.

 MAGI is important, but it is calculated differently depending on the use.
 In fact, there are five different MAGIs depending on what you are trying to accomplish!
-For example, MAGI for IRA deductibility uses other modifications than MAGI for health care.
+For example, MAGI for IRA deductibility uses modifications other than MAGI for health care.
 MAGI for IRMAA and the ACA are slightly different as well!
 What a headache.
-Only the IRS could come up with such a scheme.
-And CPAs, well, they just plug the numbers into a program, and out comes the result.
-Sometimes they are less than helpful when you consider future tax planning by calculating this year’s MAGI before all the numbers are in.
+CPAs plug the numbers in and out comes the result.